Mizo people: Hmâr

 Hmâr in the Lusei dialect of Mizo means "north," indicating that the Hmârs lived at the north of the Luseis.
+However, current historians argue, that the name originates from a term of hair knot patterns as a clan identifier.
 They are descendants of Manmasi and term themselves Manmasi-nau, who came out of the Chhînlung cave, known as Sinlung in the Hmâr dialect.
 Historical settlements of Mizoram such as Biate, Champhai and Vangchhia were historically inhabited by the Hmârs.

 The Hmâr population decreased since the 1901 census as many began to consider themselves Mizo.
 The tribe currently claim a population of 150,000 under the Mizo classification.
 The Hmârs traditionally participated in artisan works such as blacksmithing, carpentry, brass workings and pottery.

 The Hmâr were politically active within the Mizo community with the influence of educated elites from the Indian plains.
 Prominent Hmâr statesmen were H.K Bawichhuaka and Pachhunga, who played significant roles in the early period of the Mizo Union.
 However, following the formation of the Union Territory of Mizoram, the Hmârs became discontent with the deprivation of representation, where political power was vested within the Lusei and the Pawi-Lakher autonomous council.
 The discontent was intensified following the Mizo Accord and the ascension of Mizoram to statehood.
 The Hmâr People's Convention and Hmâr Volunteer Cell formed a separatist movement.
 The organisations demanded for the formation of an autonomous region for the Hmâr inhabited regions in Mizoram, Manipur and Cachar.
 The Hmârs settled an accord in 1994 before various factors led to a splinter with a demand for a separate Hmâr state instead.